-Pre-emergence, residual, treatment can be made with dinitros, PCP, 2,4-D and cyañamid, but there is some risk of reducing the stand of onions.
+Pre-emergence treatment can be made with dinitros, PCP, 2,4-D and cyanamid, but there is some risk of reducing the stand of onions.
 The dinitro compounds will give good weed control, but may remain in the soil long enough to affect the germination of onion seeds.
 PCP, sodium salt, in water will give good control when used under conditions of warm temperature.
-PCP in oil may also be used, but the stand of onions may be reduced.
 Yields may show less effect than the reduced stand of onions would indicate because the surviving plants produce larger bulbs.
-Results from the pre-emergence use of 2,4-D have been variable.
+Results from the pre-emergence use of 2.4-D have been variable.
 Some trials have shown that the growth and yield of onions is not affected.
-Other trials, under different conditions, have resulted in a poor yield of small bulbs.
+Other trials, under different conditions, have resulted in a poor yield and small onions.
 The degree of weed control that can be expected on muck soil treated with 2,4-D is always less than that which can be expected from pre-emergence usage on mineral soils.
-Because of the unpredictable results, the pre-emergence usage of 2,4-D in onions must be considered as an experimental procedure only.
-Granular cyanamid, at a rate of 75 to 100 pounds per acre will control weeds, but it should be applied several days before crop emergence.
+Because of the unpredictable results, the preemergence usage of 2.4-D in onions must be considered as an experimental procedure only.
+Granular cyanamid, at a rate of 100 pounds per acre will control weeds, but it should be applied several days before crop emergence.